 - pinch of sea salt for topping

 - Preheat oven to 350F.

-- In a bowl, mix together the wet ingredients: melted butter, eggs, agave, vanilla.
+- In a bowl, use an electric handheld mixer to mix together the melted butter, eggs, agave, and vanilla.

 - Add the almond flour, coconut flour, sea salt, baking powder, and baking soda.
-Whisk everything together.
+Mix everything together until combined.

 - Bake for 12 – 15 minutes, or until tops are golden brown.

 - Gently remove the donuts from the pan and place on a cooling rack.
 Mine easily popped out, but if you can use a butter knife along the edges to help you.

 - Place the dark chocolate chips in a bowl and microwave for one minute.

 - Stir and microwave for another 30 seconds, until the chocolate is smooth and drizzly.